What is Control Relay?

 Auxiliary Contacts – Contactors are often fit with Auxiliary Contacts which are used to perform additional functions but Control Relay doesn’t.

 Safety Features – Since Contactors are operated to carry high loads, it is common for them to equip Safety Features such as Spring-Loaded Contacts, Arc Suppression and Overloads.

 Applications – Contactors are commonly built and used in 3 phase applications but a relay is more commonly used in single-phase applications.

 How do I know whether I should get a Control Relay or Contactor?

 |Max Voltage 250V||Max Voltage 1000V|

 Control Relay Prices

-You can check out the prices of Control Relay and Contactors at our website, ELECTGO.
-At ELECTGO we offer a range of comprehensive range of industrial products including Control Relay and Contactors from brands such as Schenider and Omron.
+You can check out the prices of Control Relay and Contactors at our website, ElectGo.
+At ElectGo we offer a range of comprehensive range of industrial products including Control Relay and Contactors from brands such as Schneider and Omron.